-On top of all of your normal end-of-the-year deadlines comes the added stress of certain important year-end tax deadlines for you and your clients.
+On top of all of your normal end-of-the-year agenda comes the added stress of certain important year-end tax deadlines for you and your clients.

 By Steve Z. Ranot and James A. DeBresser, Business Valuators